 6. Due Diligence

 When sourcing products from China or anywhere in the world, take reasonable steps to avoid scams and fraud, and ultimately a disappointment.

-Especially if you don’t travel to China yourself it is easy for the supplier or third-party involved to take advantage of your situation.
-For instance, the suppliers you have selected may not even have a factory in reality, while portraying themselves as a credible wholesaler.
+Especially if you don’t travel to China yourself it is easy for the supplier or third party involved to take advantage of your situation.
+For instance, the suppliers you have selected may not even have a factory in reality, while portraying themselves as credible wholesaler.

 Sourcing products from China is an attractive opportunity for shop owners (online and offline) around the world.
 However, if you are new to the Chinese market, if you are not in the country, or don’t have any trustworthy contacts in the Middle Kingdom yet, purchasing goods from China can be risky.